bardpedersen/INF205/README.md

 ### Execution time

-These results are created before we implemented the new function that stacks spheres.
+These results were created before we implemented the new function that stacks spheres.
 With the new function, they all hit zero collisions.
 This is our results for the different scripts:
 All the data is gathered with the same pc,
 A 2010 MacBook pro, with 10GB memory.